cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 * ``tf.keras.callbacks.TensorBoard``

 The ``EarlyStopping`` callback can be used to stop training when a monitored metric has stopped improving.
-The monitored metric is calculated based on local information on all devices and then checked for improvement.
+The monitored metric is averaged over all devices, so that the callback behaves in the same way as it would in single-device execution.

 The ``History`` callback can be used to record events into an object.
-This acculumates the events based on local information on all devices.
+All metrics and losses recorded in ``History.history`` are averaged over all devices after each epoch.

 The ``LearningRateScheduler`` takes a ``schedule`` which will change the learning rate on each of the devices used (for detailed explanation, cf.